 Letter of Undertaking the Exemption from Taxes for the Exporters

-Business entities today are trying to venture their business, not just in the Indian markets or the markets within the country or on the national level, but also on a global level, crossing all the geographical boundaries.
-For supporting this and also aiding the same, the Government of India has come up with various schemes and benefits which would enhance the functionality and the area of expansion of the business.
-One of the major provisions which were introduced by the Government of India is the GST tax regime, which is a unified tax system implemented across the country.
-Along with this, there is a Letter of Undertaking arrangement also made available to the exporter’s convenience by the government.
-Under this, the exporters who are exporting the goods from India to another country can conduct the same without paying Integrated Goods and Service Tax or the IGST.
-The major point of discussion under this article is the LUT or, the letter of undertaking.
+Business entities today are trying to venture their business, not just in the Indian markets or the markets within the country or on the national level, but also on a global level, crossing all geographical boundaries.
+To support this and aid the same, the government of India has come up with various schemes and benefits that would enhance the functionality and expansion of the business.
+One of the major provisions that the government of India introduced is the GST tax regime, which is a unified tax system implemented across the country.
+Along with this, there is a Letter of Undertaking arrangement also made available at the exporter’s convenience by the government.
+Under this, exporters who export goods from India to another country can do so without paying the Integrated Goods and Service Tax or the IGST.
+The major point of discussion in this article is the LUT or the letter of undertaking.

 What is a Letter of Undertaking?

-Letter of undertaking is an arrangement provided by GST Authority of the country India to the exporter of goods from India to a foreign country.
-Under this, there are two options made available to the supplier or the exporter for exporting their goods and they are allowed to choose from these options for availing the exemption from taxes.
+A letter of undertaking is an arrangement provided by the GST Authority of India to the exporter of goods from India to a foreign country.
+Under this, there are two options made available to the supplier or the exporter for exporting their goods, and they are allowed to choose from these options to avail themselves of the exemption from taxes.
 This would include the following:

 – Paying off the IGST or the integrated goods and service tax for the export of goods made by the entity or entrepreneur and then claiming the credit or refund of such taxes which are paid by them.

-– Otherwise filling the LUT or letter of undertaking or bonds and get themselves exempted from the payment of IGST for the export of goods conducted by them.
+– Otherwise, file the LUT or letter of undertaking or bonds and get themselves exempted from the payment of IGST for the export of goods they conduct.

-Form GST RFD-11, Prescribed under Rule 96 A of GST Act.
-Shall be utilized for the furnishing of LUT or the letter of undertaking.
-This rule states that the exporter of the goods would be making the statement providing all the necessary details of the exports and without paying the IGST, but ultimately would be fulfilling or complying with all the requirements laid down under the GST rules and regulations or guidelines.
+Form GST RFD-11, Prescribed under Rule 96 A of the GST Act.
+Shall be utilized to furnish the LUT or the letter of undertaking.
+This rule states that the exporter of the goods would be making the statement providing all the necessary details of the exports without paying the IGST but ultimately would be fulfilling or complying with all the requirements laid down under the GST rules and regulations or guidelines.

 Eligibility to be held for Furnishing LUT